Tyler Zombro: Tampa Bay Rays

 During Durham's game on June 3, 2021, at Durham Bulls Athletic Park, Zombro was pitching against Brett Cumberland of the Norfolk Tides.
 He threw a 90.6 mph sinking fastball, which Cumberland hit.
 The line drive hit Zombro in the head, above his right ear, at 104 mph.
 Zombro immediately lost consciousness and fell face-first on the pitcher's mound, as he was having a seizure.
 Zombro was taken off the field on a stretcher and brought to Duke University Hospital for surgery to repair a skull fracture.
 Surgeons inserted 16 titanium plates and 36 screws during a 2 1/2-hour operation to repair the temporal bone and reduce intracerebral hemorrhaging and intracranial pressure.
 The game was suspended and later declared final.
 Zombro spent four days in the intensive care unit and another two days being monitored before he was discharged from the hospital on June 9.
 He has no memory of the incident.

 After his discharge from the hospital, Zombro underwent physical therapy, speech therapy, and occupational therapy.
 A CT scan performed in December 2021 showed that the fracture had completely healed, clearing Zombro to return to baseball.
 Zombro reported to minor league spring training in March 2022.
 He is wearing protective head gear made from kevlar under his baseball cap, with a small piece that sticks out to cover his zygomatic bone.
 Zombro threw a batting practice to Rays hitters for the first time since the injury on March 10, pitched an inning in an intrasquad game on March 14, and appeared in a spring training game against the Boston Red Sox on March 22, retiring both batters he faced.
 The Bulls added him to their active roster on April 21.
 Zombro appeared in his first game since the injury on April 24, pitching a scoreless inning in relief for Durham against Norfolk.
 In June, Zombro had surgery to correct thoracic outlet syndrome, ending his 2022 season.
+Zombro was released by the Rays organization on March 26, 2023.

+Texas Rangers

+On May 19, 2023, Zombro signed a minor league contract with the Texas Rangers organization, and was assigned to the Triple-A Round Rock Express.
+He made two scoreless appearances for the Triple–A Round Rock Express and became a free agent following the season on November 6.

+On November 22, 2023, Zombro re-signed with the Rangers on a new minor league contract.
+He did not appear in a game during the 2024 season, as he was dealing with "consistent nerve issues," and he announced his retirement over social media on August 23, 2024.

+Coaching career

+On November 18, 2024, the Chicago Cubs hired Zombro to serve as a special assistant within their organization.